Organisations & Information Pages

 The following list is not exhaustive and it is constantly expanded.
 If you have any suggestions, we will be pleased to include them.
 Please send them to email@example.com.

 The Citizen Science Network Switzerland was established in 2015 and organises network meetings for the community on a regular basis.

 The Citizen Science Association was founded in the USA.
 It promotes the development of Citizen Science and links people interested in this topic.

 The European Citizen Science Association has been established at the Natural History Museum Berlin and supports Citizen Science in Europe.

 The Australian Citizen Science Association is the central contact point for Australia.

-The Citizen Science platform “Bürgerschaffenwissen” provides information about activities to support Citizen Science in Germany.
-The associated component programme “GEWISS” is responsible for skills development and development of a CS strategy 2020 for Germany.
+The Citizen Science platform Bürgerschaffenwissen provides information about activities to support Citizen Science in Germany.
+The associated component programme "GEWISS” is responsible development of the "Green Paper - Citizen Science Strategy 2020 for Germany".

 The Citizen Cyberlab examined creative processes and learning processes within Citizen Science.
 It evaluated existing projects with a view to creative learning processes and identified good practice examples.
 Moreover the Cyberlab developed its own projects and tools in order to test and further develop current knowledge.